bdeckard92/dupUT/02-Lesson-Plans/03-JavaScript/README.md

 * JavaScript is the most important language used in web development.

-* Learning JavaScript prepares students for understanding computer science concepts by introducing them to loops, conditionals, and functions.
+* Learning JavaScript prepares students to understand computer science concepts by introducing them to loops, conditionals, and functions.

 * JavaScript gives students the tools to build interactive web applications.